protontypes/open-sustainable-technology/README.md

 - [ClimaAtmos.jl](https://github.com/CliMA/ClimaAtmos.jl) - A library for building atmospheric circulation models that is designed from the outset to leverage data assimilation and machine learning tools.
 - [WaveBreaking](https://github.com/skaderli/WaveBreaking) -  A python package that provides detection, classification and tracking of Rossby Wave Breaking in weather and climate data.
 - [typhon](https://github.com/atmtools/typhon) - A collection of tools for atmospheric research with Python 3.
+- [Pace](https://github.com/ai2cm/pace) - A implementation of the FV3GFS / SHiELD atmospheric model developed by NOAA/GFDL using the GT4Py domain-specific language in Python.

 ## Climate and Earth Science